Duncan1738/How-to-Use-Multiple-Git-Accounts-by-Folder-on-Windows/README.md

     path = .gitconfig-work
 ```

-**Now you can manage multiple GitHub accounts without frustration — like a pro**
+**Now you can manage multiple GitHub accounts without frustration — like a pro.**